dzackgarza/Notes/Class_Notes/Combinatorics/Review.md

 3. Words of length $n$ from an alphabet of size $[k]$, where every letter is used at least once.
 4.

+- Injective:
-Injective: Choose without replacement, or
+  - Choose without replacement
+  - At most one ball per bin
+- Surjective:

-Surjective: Choose with replacement, but must use every item at least once.
+  - Choose with replacement, but must use every ball at least once.
+  - At least one ball per bin

 # Combinatorics